 Though I was not directly responsible for Facebook’s $120 billion loss in shareholder wealth last week, I did stop using the social media platform as part of my plan to disengage from such distractions and engage in more meaningful activities.
-(To those of you who followed me on Facebook, I hope you will continue to do so on or Twitter.)
+(To those of you who followed me on Facebook, I hope you will continue to do so on LinkedIn or Twitter.)

 When I witness a group of teenagers hanging out with each other while staring at their cell phones, I can’t help but think that they are missing out on important opportunities for meaningful and deeper connections.
 How will they establish real intimacy?
 Where will they learn to demonstrate empathy for others when their feelings and concerns are concealed with and misinterpreted by abbreviated text and emojis?

 Perhaps I sound like a curmudgeon, but when an extremely useful tool such as a cellphone becomes a barrier to truly connecting with others, it is no longer a tool but a crutch.

 “Our civilization, like every civilization, is a conversation,” writes author Jonah Goldberg in Suicide of the West.
 “Therefore the demise of our civilization is only inevitable if the people saying and arguing the right things stop talking.”

 And David Brooks of The New York Times has written in a number of columns that “.”